 About the Global Crime Justice Security (GCJS)

-The aim of GCJS is to promote self-funded exceptional research with impact and contribute towards research led teaching, knowledge exchange activities, the provision of appropriate training and closer collaboration between academia and stakeholders.
+The aim of GCJS is to promote self-funded exceptional research with impact and contribute towards research-led teaching, knowledge exchange activities, the provision of appropriate training and closer collaboration between academia and stakeholders.

-The Group's proposed areas of activity include, but are not limited to, criminal justice, organised crime, cyber security, financial crime and terrorism.
 The activities of GCJS include undertaking library-based and empirical research; reacting to new strategies at a local, regional, national and international level; and responding to legislative and policy proposals by the government, European institutions and other international agencies.
 Group members also support various courses in the field from undergraduate to postgraduate level, notably:

 • Financial Crime and Regulation (LLB Year 3 option)